 – Your lender will need to be in touch with your LIT or consumer proposal administrator to discuss how responsible you have been with payments to that point.

 – You’ll need to work with your trustee to make sure that you don’t take out a loan that isn’t feasible for your budget.

 – You will need to show your administrator or trustee and a lender that you are able to manage both loan and consumer proposal payments.

 How do I get my loan?

 If you can provide evidence that your consumer proposal has made you more responsible with money, then you may be able to get approved for a loan.
 However, there are a number of pitfalls that you should be aware of that your insolvency trustee can help you to navigate:

 Our licensed insolvency trustees are here to advise you on the best path to a debt-free life that suits you and your needs.
-If you’re struggling with financial problems, we can help.
+If you’re struggling with financial problems, we can help with our range of debt relief services.
 Contact us today to speak to a member of our team.